-As a part of the development permit review process, the authority may modify plan and rule requirements provided a public hearing is held.
+As a part of the development permit review process, the authority may modify plan and rule requirements; provided a public hearing is held.
 Except as otherwise specifically provided, modifications may be granted only to the following:

-- (1) Building envelope requirements;
+(1) Building envelope requirements;

-- (2) Yards;

-- (3) Loading space;

-- (4) Parking;

-- [(5) Number of reserved housing units and the cash-in-lieu of providing reserved housing units; and

-- (6)] (5) Open space, as follows:

-- (A) Obstructions overhead that enhance utilization and activity within open spaces or do not adversely affect the perception of open space; and

-- (B) Height from sidewalk elevation of four feet may be exceeded at a maximum height-to-length of 1:12 if superior visual relief from building mass results.
-[Eff 10/10/98; comp 2/2/02; comp 12/9/02; \$15-23-87; am, ren, and comp 11/3/05] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7)
+- (2) Yards; - (3) Loading space; - [(4) Parking; - (5) Number of reserved housing units and the cash-in-lieu of providing reserved housing units; and - $[\frac{(6)}{(6)}]$ (4) Open space, as follows: - (A) Obstructions overhead that enhance utilization and activity within open spaces or do not adversely affect the perception of open space; and - (B) Height from sidewalk elevation of four feet may be exceeded at a maximum height-to-length of 1:12 if superior visual relief from building mass results.
+[Eff 10/10/98; comp 2/2/02; comp 12/9/02; §15-23-87; am, ren, and comp 11/3/05; am and comp (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

-\$15-23-89 Conditions for modification. (a) In order for the authority to consider modification of the zoning requirements listed in section 15-23-88, the applicant must demonstrate that:
+§15-23-89 Conditions for modification. (a) In order for the authority to consider modification of the zoning requirements listed in section 15-23-88, the applicant must demonstrate that:

-- (1) The modification would provide flexibility and result in a development that is practically and aesthetically superior to that which could be accomplished with the rigid enforcement of this chapter; - (2) The modification would not adversely affect adjacent developments or uses; and
+- (1) The modification would provide flexibility and result in a development that is practically and aesthetically superior to that which could be accomplished with the rigid enforcement of this chapter; - (2) The modification would not adversely affect adjacent developments or uses; and - (3) The resulting development will be consistent with the intent of the makai area plan. - (b) The authority shall specify the particular evidence [which] that supports the granting of a modification and may impose reasonable conditions in granting a modification.
+[Eff 10/10/98; comp 2/2/02; comp 12/9/02; §15-23-88; am, ren, and comp 11/3/05; am and comp [(Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-7)

-- (3) The resulting development will be consistent with the intent of the makai area plan. - (b) The authority shall specify the particular evidence which supports the granting of a modification and may impose reasonable conditions in granting a modification.
-[Eff 10/10/98; comp 2/2/02; comp 12/9/02; §15-23-88; am, ren, and comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) - §15-23-90 Minor changes. (a) After final approval of a rules clearance, temporary use permit, renovation permit, improvement permit, development permit, conditional use of vacant land permit, conditional use permit, master plan permit or variance, the executive director may allow minor amendments to the application without submittal of a new or amended application when the requested amendment(s) does not: - (1) Materially increase the number of dwelling units, floor area, height, or any additional land-use disturbance; - (2) Introduce different land uses; - (3) Request larger land area; - (4) Request greater variance; - (5) Allow any diminution in buffer or transition areas, reduction in landscaping, reduction of required yards, or any change in the design characteristics or materials used in construction of the structures; or - (6) Reduce or eliminate conditions attached to the subject development approval.
+- §15-23-90 Minor changes. (a) After final approval of a permit, the executive director may allow minor amendments to the application without submittal of a new or amended application in order to address project design refinements or administrative corrections. - (b) In order to qualify as a minor change, the requested amendment(s) may not: - (1) Materially increase the floor area, height, or disturb any additional additional land area; - (2) Introduce different land uses; - (3) Request larger land area; - (4) Request greater variance; - Allow any diminution in buffer or transition areas, reduction in landscaping, reduction of required yards, or any change in the design characteristics or materials used in construction of the structures; or - (6) Reduce or eliminate conditions attached to the subject development approval. - (c) Examples of allowable administrative corrections include the correction of typographical errors, name or mailing address changes, or the smiliar. - (d) For improvement or development permits, the executive director or the authority may consider amendments that are consistent with section 15-23-27(c) and provided that: - (1) The applicant demonstrates how the amendment would advance the purposes of redevelopment and be consistent with the intent of this chapter and the makai area plan; - (2) A new public hearing shall be held if the amendment concerns an issue that would have required a public hearing prior to issuance of the original permit and it does not qualify for an administrative amendment in section 15-23-90(a) or 15-23-90(b); and - (3) The authority or executive director, as applicable, may attach additional conditions or require compliance with any other provisions of this chapter or the makai area plan.

-[\$\\$\15-23-90] \$\\$\15-23-91 to 15-23-107 (Reserved)
+[\$\$15-23-90] §\$15-23-91 to 15-23-107 (Reserved)